TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.mock.rst

-.. [#] Magic methods *should* be looked up on the class rather than the instance.
+.. [#] Magic methods *should* be looked up on the kundi rather than the instance.
 Different versions of Python are inconsistent about applying this rule.
 The supported protocol methods should work with all supported versions of Python.
-.. [#] The function is basically hooked up to the class, but each ``Mock`` instance is kept isolated from the others.
+.. [#] The function is basically hooked up to the class, but each ``Mock`` instance is kept isolated kutoka the others.

 Helpers